rahulmoorthy19/Urban-point-cloud-classification/README.md

 Note:The Better library and Documentation for Point Cloud manipulation in Python is PCL-Python binding(https://github.com/strawlab/python-pcl).If C++ then the PCL library will be the best.

-The PreProcessing Steps done For the Prilimnary Project is-
+The PreProcessing Steps which can be done For the  Project is-

 1.Voxel Grid Downsampling or Filtering